Tuesday, February 1, 2022

 The album's eponymous entry comes late in the album's aesthetic queue, but it encrypts the varied, tempting tonality of all that comes before and after it, thus pushing the grand, thematic punctuation to a satisfying pinnacle.

-One accompanying cluster (albeit dispersed separately among the others) is monster-ized: "Calling the Toad", which invokes something out of the 3D Maze, though prelude-ish and serene; "Smile Like a Reptile" (a Psycho/Bernard Hermann buildup that slips into the swampy depths); and "Ancestors in Stone" (a stately, old-school-sounding invasion of the golem kind).
+One accompanying cluster (albeit dispersed separately among the others) is monster-ized: "Calling the Toad", which invokes something out of the 3D Maze, though prelude-ish and serene; "Smile Like a Reptile" (a Psycho/Bernard Herrmann buildup that slips into the swampy depths); and "Ancestors in Stone" (a stately, old-school-sounding invasion of the golem kind).
 I imagine that one could also call "Lake Of Tears" such an entry, for its texture alludes to something majestic yet sinister, as it seems to stem from a woeful, downtrodden place (a graveyard, perhaps, or maybe a sequestered chamber within such).

 Other Last Party tracks move like the wind, whistling with both fruitful and fruitless persistence: "Dunes of Worthless Gold" (a doddering lullaby that welcomes empty elation); "Eye of the Road" (a hosting toast for any easy-riding pursuit); and "Bitter Beautiful" (a soft, pretty hook, that once granted, skips to a virulent tryst).